roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-04 ****** byTheTalkMan© "You want an older woman?
+"You want an older woman?
 A 40-year-old, bossy bitch?
 A bitch with a hot ass, long legs, huge, fleshy tits?" she asked, knowing she was close.

  "Yeaughhh."
 Derek whispered.